algolia/instantsearch/CONTRIBUTING.md

 ## Branches organization 🌳

 The project is based on the classic GitHub flow because we are building a library and each version must be crafted with care.
-We also maintain a branch specicific for the older version of the library (currently v1).
+We also maintain a branch specific for the older version of the library (currently v1).
 Finally, when building feature (that will go in the next minor version) we have specific branch.